lparakhin/Cisco-7906G-SIP/README.md

 When including ringtone .raw files, it's simplest to include them in the root directory of the TFTP server along with the firmware and configuration files.

+### Reset

+#Soft Reset

+The code for the soft factory reset is: 123456789*0#
+A soft reset does the following:
+5. deletes key files on the phone including /etc/init.tab
+6. reboots
+7. phone recovers default loads file from TFTP server

+#Total Hard Reset

+The code for the total hard reset is: 3491672850*#
+A total hard reset formats /flash0 blowing away everything except CNU.
+All settings and personalization of the phone is removed.

+#Hard Reset with Network Setting Preservation

+The code for the network preservation hard reset is: *7412369#085 And it also does a complete format of /flash0 — yet it preserves the network settings so that after the format, any static IP and other network settings are preserved.
+The settings are stored in volatile RAM, so it is important to not remove power to the phone during this process.